williamDalston/FocusFlow/AppStore/PrivacyPolicy.md

 ## Introduction

-Ritual7 ("we," "our," or "the app") is committed to protecting your privacy.
+Alston Focus Timer ("we," "our," or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application.

 ---

 ## Information We Collect

 ### Data You Provide
-- **Workout Data**: Your workout history, including dates, times, exercises completed, and duration
+- **Focus Session Data**: Your focus session history, including dates, times, durations, and completion status
-- **Preferences**: Your workout preferences, settings, and customizations
+- **Preferences**: Your focus timer preferences, settings, and customizations (focus duration, break duration, etc.)
-- **Fitness Level**: Your self-reported fitness level (if provided during onboarding)
+- **Goals and Achievements**: Your focus goals, streaks, and achievement progress

 ### Data Collected Automatically
 - **Usage Data**: How you interact with the app, features used, and performance metrics
 - **Device Information**: Device type, operating system version, and app version
 - **Crash Reports**: Information about app crashes and errors (if crash reporting is enabled)

-### Health Data (Optional)
-If you choose to enable HealthKit integration:
-- **Workout Sessions**: Your workout sessions are saved to Apple Health
-- **Exercise Minutes**: Minutes of exercise are recorded
-- **Active Calories**: Estimated calories burned during workouts
-- **Heart Rate Data**: Heart rate information (if available from your device)

-**Note**: HealthKit data is stored and managed by Apple Health, not by our app.
-We only read/write data with your explicit permission.

 ---